naccdata/redcap-api/README.md

 Library for interacting with the REDCap API.

+The core library is under `redcap_api`.
+Additional internal tools that utilize it are under `tools`.

 ### Installing Pants

 This repository uses [pants](pantsbuild.org) for developing and building the distributions.